What do celebrities like Meghan Markle, Jennifer Aniston, Madonna, and Gwenyth Paltrow have in common? They’ve all devotees to face yoga.

 This exercise helps with drooping eyelids, crow’s feet, eye bags, and puffiness.

-Press both middle fingers together at the inner corner of the eyebrows, with the index fingers apply pressure to the outer corners of the eyebrows.
+Press both middle fingers together at the inner corner of the eyebrows, with the index fingers applying pressure to the outer corners of the eyebrows.

 Look to the ceiling, lift the skin below the eyes upward into a strong squint, and then relax.